-She has more than 20 years of leadership experience in manufacturing and operations.
 Before joining Boeing, Lovett was chief diversity officer for Alcoa, where she was responsible for cultivating a work environment that encouraged and supported diversity and inclusion at all levels of the organization.
+She led the successful incorporation of diversity and inclusion as a business imperative with a set of measurable indicators that produced bottom-line business results.
 Under her leadership, Alcoa won the 2013 Catalyst Award and the Human Rights Campaign’s 2014 Corporate Equality Award.